AviatrixSystems/Docs/HowTos/ipmotion.rst

 Undo Staging
 ^^^^^^^^^^^^
 If you want to move any IP address in Staging state back to on-prem, select the IP address and click Undo.

-Note if the migrated EC2 instance is already running, you must terminate the instance from AWS console before you can move its IP address back to on-prem state.
+..
+Note:: if the migrated EC2 instance is already running, you must terminate the instance from AWS console before you can move its IP address back to on-prem state.

+..

 Commit